KLLL-FM

-KLLL-FM (96.3 MHz) is a country music station licensed and broadcast in Lubbock, Texas, owned by Alpha Media Group through licensee Alpha Media Licensee LLC.
+KLLL-FM (96.3 MHz) is a country music station licensed and broadcast in Lubbock, Texas, owned by Connoisseur Media through licensee Alpha Media Licensee LLC.
 Its studios are located in south Lubbock on Avenue Q west of Interstate 27, and its transmitter is located separately two miles away south of the studios.

+History

-KBFM, the forerunner to KLLL, began in 1958 as an easy listening station.
+KBFM, the forerunner to KLLL-FM, began in 1958 as an easy listening station.
 It transmitted an SCA (Subsidiary Communications Authority) to transmit Muzak brand background music.
 The transmitter was located at the Great Plains Life Building (now known as Metro Tower) at Broadway and avenue M. Studios were originally at 2442 14th street, but were shortly moved to the fifth floor of the same building as the transmitter and antenna.
 The station was founded by a Mr. Blankenship.
-KLLL (AM) was in the same building with its studios on the top (20th) floor.
-In 1968, KLLL's owners, the Corbins, bought KBFM.
+KLLL (1460 AM) was in the same building with its studios on the top (20th) floor.
+During this time country legend and outlaw Waylon Jennings was a disc jockey and it was not uncommon for his good friend and Rock and Roll pioneer Buddy Holly would hang out together at the studios.
+KLLL still has jingles sung by Buddy Holly in its archives along with former airchecks of Waylon Jennings live on KLLL.

+In 1968, KLLL's owners, the Corbins, bought KBFM in order to add an FM frequency to KLLL (most all stations at the time were AM as FM had not become popular yet).
 It kept its call letters, stayed easy listening by day but carried the country format of KLLL at night when the 1460 AM daytimer signed off.

-KBFM changed to KLLL in 1971, the year after the 1970 Lubbock tornado.
+KBFM changed to KLLL-FM on November 1, 1970, a few months after the 1970 Lubbock tornado.
 The studio building was damaged and the station relocated to the former KSEL studios on East Broadway; KSEL had moved to 84th and L where at the site of the new channel 28 KSEL-TV (now KAMC).
 KLLL moved to 50th and L in 1976.

 The Corbin family hired Jerry "Bo" Coleman as a radio host and made him a stockholder.
-In 1978, the Corbins sold KLLL AM/FM to Lubbock County Broadcasting, owned by James Thrash and John Frankhouser.
-Thrash and Frankhouseer in turn sold the company in 1987 to Pinnacle Broadcasting.
+In 1978, the Corbins sold KLLL and KLLL-FM to Lubbock County Broadcasting, owned by James Thrash and John Frankhouser.

-KLLL is currently owned by a privately held company Alpha Media Group.
+By 1980, FM had become the format of choice and 5 FM stations rose to dominate the Lubbock market: KTEZ 101.1, KSEL-FM 93.7, KFMX-FM 94.5, KRLB 99.5, and KLLL-FM 96.3.

+By 1981, under the programming leadership of Jon Steele, the emergence of George Strait and the Urban Cowboy era saw KLLL rise to number one in the market.
+Johnny Walker was the morning personality and featured a very talented lineup that included Jon Steele, Chuck Luck and more.